gordonsilvera/coursera/Machine Learning-Final Project.md

 ###Exploratory Data Analysis
 Initially, I would like to better understand my variables, and how they related to my outcome and one another.
-To do this, I have used the
+I first apply the `summary(mainTrain1)` function on the dataset.

 ```